-From where water kefir grains come from to how water kefir is made to what exactly is in that final bottle of water kefir, there are many misconceptions when it comes to the probiotic drink known as water kefir.
+From where water kefir grains come from to how water kefir is made to what exactly is in that final bottle of water kefir, there are many misconceptions when it comes to a kefir drink.

 To better understand the how and what of water kefir, let’s take a closer look at some facts about this fizzy fermented drink.
-We'll bust some common myths and show you just how easy it is to make at home!
+We'll bust some common myths and show you just how easy it is to make a kefir drink at home!

 Myth #1: Water Kefir & Kombucha are the Same